Page Reviewed / Updated – Nov. 16, 2022

 Eligibility Guidelines

-Functional Ability – Applicants must be professionally assessed and found to require assistance with two or more activities of daily living (ADLs) and with three or more instrumental activities of daily living (IADLs).
-Definitions here.
+Applicants must be professionally assessed and found to require assistance with two or more activities of daily living (ADLs) and with three or more instrumental activities of daily living (IADLs).

 Benefits and Services

 Services provided under the Senior Care Act are selected to help individuals continue to live independently, outside of a nursing home environment.
-While each individual is approved for a different variety of services depending on their needs, these can include case management, attendant care, respite care, homemaker and chore services, adult day care, and transportation assistance (in most cases, non-medical transportation is not provided).
-Via attendant care and homemaker services, assistance may be provided with bathing, grooming, dressing, mobility, shopping, housecleaning, medication management, laundry, meal preparation, and more.
-These services are intermittent and can be received a few hours a few days a week.
+While each individual is approved for a different variety of services depending on their needs, they can include:

-The costs of services range from free to full cost on a sliding scale based on income, assets, and family size.
-Most services are free for individuals whose incomes are less than 100% of the Federal Poverty Level and who have less than $10,000 in countable assets.
+The cost of services ranges from free to full cost on a sliding scale based on income, assets, and family size.
+Most services are free for individuals whose income is less than 100% of the Federal Poverty Level and who have less than $10,000 in countable assets.
 Households of two are entitled to as much as $13,500 in assets.

 Eldercare Financial Assistance Locator